stonepi/stonepi.github.io/fundings.md

 #### Diego Cruces

-- NSFC Special Grant for Theoretical Physics No. 12447160<br>Title: Towards a non-perturbative description of cosmological inflation<br>Period: 2025
+- NSFC Special Grant for Theoretical Physics No. 12447160<br>Title: Large inhomogeneities in the very early universe<br>Period: 2025

 ---